 - The Law School offers subject specific scholarships for students of £3,000 p.a.
 Full details of how to apply can be found on our scholarships page

 - Typical offer:

 - Required subjects and grades:

 - GCSE Mathematics at grade B if not offered at A or AS level.

 - General Studies:

 - General Studies is not accepted but a good performance may be taken into account if you fail to meet the conditions of the offer.

-BTEC Extended Diploma in the following subject areas will be accepted: Business, Humanities and Sciences.
-Grades required - D*D*D.
+BTEC Extended Diploma in the following subject areas will be accepted: Business and Law.
+Grades required - D*D*D*.